-You will need not only your super soil but also Coco Loco (or other coco or regular organic soil) to help your young plants transition into the "hot" super soil.
+You will need not only your super soil but also Coco Loco (or other high-quality coco or regular organic soil) to help your young plants transition into the “hot” super soil.

-Fill bottom half with super soil, top half with Coco Loco
+Fill bottom third with super soil, top half with Coco Loco.

 The Coco Loco is situated at the top of the container so you do not burn young plants or clones with too high levels of nutrients.
 However, once their roots reach down to the super soil, the plants will be mature enough to use the rich source of nutrients without worrying about nutrient burn.

 Even if young plants do get a little nutrient burn, they will soon grow out of it so don’t stress as long as your plants are growing fast and healthy!
 It just means you gave them too rich of a “diet” before they were ready 🙂

 Ok!
 Time to put your seeds (or clones) into their new homes!
 But where to get seeds?

 You may be surprised to learn that because of the customs laws in America, it is actually reliable and safe to buy your cannabis seeds online from a reputable seed bank overseas or in Canada.

 View a list of tested & trusted seed vendors:https://www.growweedeasy.com/seeds